 I've also been inspired by non-travel-specific books to visit places, too.
 For example, my first trip to Europe saw me visiting Hungary, Romania, Bulgaria, and Turkey, thanks entirely to a historical fantasy called The Historian.
 And if I hadn't already been to Scotland several times, Outlander 100% would have made me want to go.

 If you're more into podcasts, there are plenty of travel-specific ones to choose from.
 Just a few to look into include:

 - On She Goes

 - Explore The World Travel Podcast

 12. Start researching your next trip

 Lastly, you can start researching and thinking about your next trip!
 Just because you can't get out on the road right now doesn't mean that will always be the case.
-We WILL be able to travel again.

-Use this time at home to think about the trip you want to prioritize or plan next.
-Consider doing some research online now while you have some downtime; you don't necessarily need to be booking flights or hotel rooms yet, but you can absolutely still be making notes and getting ideas of what you might want to do.
+Use time at home to think about the trip you want to prioritize or plan next.
+Consider doing some research online while you have some downtime; you don't necessarily need to be booking flights or hotel rooms yet, but you can absolutely still be making notes and getting ideas of what you might want to do.

 What do you do to keep the travel spark alive when you're stuck at home?